seL4/docs/FrequentlyAskedQuestions.md

 environment) we cannot commit to dates, or the order in which any of these will be delivered (or even if they will be released at all).

-That being said, we are currently working on and should be able to release soon:
+That being said, we are currently working on:

 - verification of the RISC-V kernel
 - completing the 64-bit Arm version (multicore and hypervisor support)